banboo-data/r4googleads/README.md

 library(r4googleads)
 ```

 To specify which data you want to load into your R session you can use Google's own [SQL reminiscant query language](https://developers.google.com/google-ads/api/fields/v9/overview_query_builder).
-Visit the link to find out about available reports and validate your queries online.
+The above link helps you to find out about available reports and to validate your queries online.

 ```R
 g_query <- "SELECT